mrjjwright/glbot/reference/design.md

 #### basic example

-a memory tile holds a prompt, a json schema, an example json to build a little custom JSON editor
+a key value tile holds a prompt, a json schema, an example json to build a little custom JSON editor

 a function tile with input as storage tile, and ai model name

-first line uses `cat` instruction cell to concatenate all content from memory tile
+first line uses `cat` instruction cell to concatenate all content from key value tile

 second line calls ai model with name with concatenated prompt